acumos/security-verification/security-verification-service/docs/user-guide.rst

 policy established by an admin; see `Workflows, Gates, and Scan Triggering`_ for examples of messages you may receive when attempting a gated workflow

-It is expected to be typical that platform admins will require successful scans prior to publication to a public catalog, so you should not expect workflows you request to be blocked due to license scan status, since in most cases a successful scan will have been completed, before the solution was made available to you.
+It is expected that platform admins will require successful scans prior to publication to a public catalog, so you should not expect workflows to be blocked due to license scan status.
 However, note that workflows may be blocked for a brief period (typically less than 30 seconds), when a new scan has been invoked in these cases:

 * the solution owner has just updated the solution
 * the platform admin has configured "download" or "deploy" as scan triggers,